 - Third, the Center will be an active participant in ongoing and new clinical trials.
 The Center will help recruit and evaluate patients for research protocols and collaborate with basic science researchers in breast cancer.

 - Fourth, the Center will represent a resource for community physicians, leaders and women seeking information and education on the prevention and treatment of breast cancer.

-A Syracuse native and graduate of Syracuse University, Carol M. Baldwin and her husband Alexander raised their family in Massapequa, Long Island.
-In 1983, after 29 years of marriage, her husband died of lung cancer and in 1990, Carol was diagnosed with breast cancer.
+In 1983, after 29 years of marriage, Carol’s husband died of lung cancer and in 1990, Carol was diagnosed with breast cancer.

-For much of her adult life, Carol M. Baldwin has been known as the mother of the world’s most famous acting family.
-What is less known about Carol, is her struggle with breast cancer, which nearly took her life.
+For much of her adult life, Carol M. Baldwin was known as the mother of the world’s most famous acting family (Brothers: Billy, Stephen, Alec and Daniel Baldwin).
+What is less known about Carol, was her struggle with breast cancer, which nearly took her life.

 After undergoing a double mastectomy, Carol decided to help other women overcome the struggles associated with breast cancer.

 Creating the Research Fund

 In 1996, turning tragedy into courage, Carol with family, friends and health professionals, formed The Carol M. Baldwin Breast Cancer Research Fund, Inc. to fight and ultimately win the battle against breast cancer.
 The Fund’s primary purpose was to provide the money so desperately needed for researchers seeking the causes, prevention and treatment of breast cancer.

 To date, The Carol M. Baldwin Breast Cancer Research Fund, Inc. has funded 47 research grants totaling $2.35 million dollars, with the promise of more to come.